AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/architecture/frontend/grid.md

 * `FieldEditorBloc` use `TypeOptionDataController` to listen on the field's changed or perform rename operation.
   It will notify the widget to rebuild if its state changed.

 * `TypeOptionDataController` defines how to update the field's properties.
-Such as the name, the field and the type option data.
+Such as the name, the field, and the type option data.

 * `IFieldTypeOptionLoad` defines how to load the field's type option data.
 For example, when we create a new field, we use `NewTypeOptionLoader`.
 We use `FieldTypeOptionLoader` to load the existing field's type option data.

 * `FieldTypeOptionEditor` is a widget that provides custom UI for each field.
 You can provide custom UI by extending the `TypeOptionWidgetBuilder`
-  As the pic shown below, we have lots of `TypeOptionWidgetBuilder` implementations.
+  As the pic is shown below, we have lots of `TypeOptionWidgetBuilder` implementations.

 ![file : grid_field.plantuml](../../../../uml/output/Field_Type_Option_Widget_Builder_Impl.svg)
 * The widget returned by `TypeOptionWidgetBuilder` use `TypeOptionWidgetContext` as its data model.
 For example, `DateTypeOptionWidget` uses